travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 1. Update the repo, by pushing changed files in the **docs** folder to GitHub.

    * Local.
-Using the local build script from inside of Visual Studio Code set to the master branch, we can do this:
+Using the local build script from inside of Visual Studio Code set to the master branch, we can do something like this:

       ```bash
       git status